Hi, I’m Monica (they/them).

 Movement organizing is what first brought me to and constantly recommits me to my role as an acupuncturist.
 Classical East Asian medicine practitioners carry a mandate to “nurture life”.
 I am a commitment to lifelong movement organizing and politicized healing work for the sake of all of our liberation.

 I work with a number of community groups at the intersection of social justice, mental health, trauma, and community care, including Queer Hearts and St. Louis Queer Support & Healing (SQSH).
-Next year, I will begin supporting the holistic harm reduction work of the T through community trauma healing events.
+I also facilitate and organize somatics offerings for organizations, organizers, activists, and politicize healers at the intersection of movement strategy and embodiment.

 Lineage & Training

 Classical East Asian medicine is an ancient thousands year old medicine.
-There are many lineages within the vastness of this medicine, and I practice and continue to study a handful of them.
-My main teachers and mentors are Brandt Stickley, Stephen Higgins, Melinda Iglesias Wheeler, Heiner Freuhauf, Bob Quinn, Joon Hee Lee, Michael McMahon, and Laurie Reagan.
+There are many lineages within the vastness of this medicine, and I practice and continue to study the lineages that I have chosen and have chosen me.
+My main teachers and mentors are Brandt Stickley, Stephen Higgins, Melinda Iglesias Wheeler, Ann Cecil-Sterman, Heiner Freuhauf, Bob Quinn, Joon Hee Lee, Michael McMahon, and Laurie Reagan.

 I enjoy working with: